- Friday, 22 October 2010 10:23

 On Tuesday, October 12th, from 7:00 p.m. to 8:00 p.m., you may join fellow readers for a library-led discussion of I Am a Man at the A Novel Idea used bookstore, 118 N. 14th St., also in downtown Lincoln.

 Throughout September, a special episode of City Focus about One Book – One Lincoln aired on the city’s public-access channel 5.
 That episode is still on City 5 TV’s on-demand channel online.
-Click here to view (you’ll need RealPlayer installed on your computer).
+Click here to view (video no longer available).

 A little further ahead: